Top 6 Ways You Can Reduce Field Service Operations Cost

 - You can track the location of field technicians in real-time

-- Match skills with task type before assigning new task
+- Match skills with task type before assigning a new task

 - Assign new tasks nearest to their location